What is ecotourism?

 Importance of eco-certification

 Positioning Queensland as a world leader in ecotourism requires excellence in product delivery, operations and services.
 Industry has indicated over many years that best practice standards are essential in achieving this ambition.
-At DestinationQ in 2012, industry reconfirmed the importance of this for the future of ecotourism in particular.

 Many tour operators working within national parks and other protected areas are already eco-certified and demonstrate a commitment to best-practice business operations and minimal impact on the natural environment.
-The requirement for all tourism operators authorised under long-term agreements to be eco-certified demonstrates the importance of these ambitions.
+The requirement for all tourism operators authorised under long-term agreements to be ecotourism certified demonstrates the importance of these ambitions.
 It sends a strong message to the market that tourism operators in national parks are best practice, providing a competitive positioning for Queensland as a leading ecotourism destination.

 Eco-certification requirements for tour operators